luiscarlosgph/docker-templates/README.md

     ```
     $ docker run --name wild_turin pycharm-mmf:latest
     ```

+    More info on the parameters of `docker run` (e.g. to mount volumes from your host system) [here](https://docs.docker.com/engine/reference/run).

     If you run your container with `docker run` as above, you will not be able to run graphical programs (e.g. PyCharm, Matlab) inside the container.
     For these cases you can use [dockerx](https://github.com/luiscarlosgph/dockerx) instead,  e.g. to deply the `pycharm-mmf` image:
     ```
     $ python -m dockerx.run --image pycharm-mmf --nvidia 1 --command 'sleep infinity'
     ```

+    [Dockerx](https://github.com/luiscarlosgph/dockerx) allows you to mount volumes and set environment variables using the parameters `--volume` and `--env`, more details [here](https://github.com/luiscarlosgph/dockerx).

 5. Get a terminal of the container: